chrisvel/wreeto_official/README.md

 ## Introduction

-Wreeto is an open source note-taking, knowledge management and wiki system built on Ruby on Rails framework.
+Wreeto is an open source note-taking, knowledge management and wiki system built on top of Ruby on Rails framework.

-Initially this was built because I didn't like the note-taking apps out there and I wanted something simple, structured, with no bells and whistles.
+Initially this was built because I didn't like the note-taking apps out there and I wanted something simple, structured and straightforward, with no bells and whistles.

 ### Current version: _v2.0.10_

+## Table of Contents
+1. Features
+2. Roadmap
+3. Requirements
+4. Installation
+5. Usage
+6. Screenshots
+7. License
+8. Professional edition

-## Features
+## 1. Features

-- No more crappy UIs, _less is more_
+- Simple, minimal UI - _less is more_
 - Create unlimited notes with Markdown format
 - Unlimited Categories
 - List notes by Category or SubCategory